MasonrySaver Heavy Duty Water Repellent Review 2023 4.9/5 (9)

 Ease of Application: 10

-– We applied the MasonrySaver Heavy Duty Water Repellent to a 1000 sq. foot driveway using a plastic pump sprayer.
-The sealer goes on milky white and dried clear in about 20 minutes.
+Using a plastic pump sprayer, I applied the MasonrySaver Heavy Duty Water Repellent to a 1000 sq. foot driveway.
+The sealer goes on milky white and dries clear in about 20 minutes.
 It took less than 30 minutes to seal the entire driveway.

 Water Repellency: 8